thejoycekung/joyce.fyi/content/posts/ductf-2020.md

 ##  I think this one is really going to take off
 **Difficulty**: Medium
 *You'll never believe it but I swear I saw one of those big American refueling planes flying around right over the boxing croc on the first of September.
 If only I knew its registration number...
 I bet I'd be able to find out all kinds of information, like the day it first flew!
-The flag will be the date of the first flight of the plane I saw in this format: DUCTF{DD-MM-YY}
+The flag will be the date of the first flight of the plane I saw in this format: DUCTF{DD-MM-YY}*

-HINT: What kind of plane did they see?
-Did you know some flight trackers don't track all kinds of planes!"*

 *Fun fact*: we were the 10th team to solve this one!